harness/developer-hub/docs/platform/Security/add-manage-ip-allowlist.md

 :::

 Management of the IP allowlist involves reviewing and updating the list of approved IP addresses regularly to ensure that only authorized users are granted access.
-After you add and enable an IP allowlist, only users connecting from the IP address/[CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) block may log into Harness.
+After you enable IP allowlist, only users connecting from the configured IP address/[CIDR](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) block will be able to log into Harness.

 The following are some key benefits of IP allowlist management: